bitcoin-transcripts/bitcoin-transcripts.github.io/index.md

 ---
 # -> Coming soon

-Until this site is up you can view Bitcoin transcripts at https://diyhpl.us/wiki/transcripts/ and follow @btctranscripts on Twitter.
+Bitcoin transcripts are currently accessible at https://diyhpl.us/wiki/transcripts/.

+You can follow Bitcoin Transcripts on Twitter @btctranscripts.